mastodon/fediverse_discovery_providers/content/_index.md

 ## Specifications

-As part of this project we will be working on specifications in two different, but related areas:
+As part of this project we are working on specifications in two different, but related areas:

 1. A generic way to add "providers" to a Fediverse server instance.